ElectrifySimon/sparkscout/README.md

 Whether you are preparing a ministerial briefing, conducting policy analysis, building an AI assistant, or exploring energy transition trends, Sparkscout allows AI systems to move beyond plausible answers and toward evidence-based outputs.

 ---
+## 🔌 What Is MCP?

+Most AI assistants are a bit like a very knowledgeable consultant who has read a great deal, but who is locked outside the organisation's information systems.

+They can discuss topics, explain concepts, and draft reports, but they cannot automatically access your databases, publications, knowledge repositories, or analytical tools.

+MCP changes that.

+In simple terms, **MCP is a standard way for AI systems to securely connect to trusted sources of information and specialised tools.**

+---

+### 🏛️ Why Does This Matter?

+Consider a common question:

+> "Which countries have made the fastest progress in renewable energy deployment, and what policies have contributed to that success?"

+Without access to trusted information sources, an AI assistant can only respond based on what it remembers from past training.

+With MCP, the AI can:

+- Look up the latest statistical data
+- Search relevant publications
+- Retrieve supporting evidence
+- Reference its sources
+- Combine information into a single analytical response

+Instead of relying on memory, it can work from evidence.

+---

+### 📚 A Simpler Analogy

+Think of an AI assistant as a new analyst joining your organisation.

+On day one, the analyst may be intelligent and capable, but they do not yet have access to:

+- The document library
+- Statistical databases
+- Knowledge repositories
+- Internal tools

+As a result, their ability to deliver evidence-based analysis is limited.

+MCP is the mechanism that gives that analyst access to those resources.

+Once connected, they can work with the same evidence that your staff would normally consult.

+---

+### ⚡ What Does Sparkscout MCP Do?

+Sparkscout is an MCP service focused on energy intelligence.

+It allows AI systems to access:

+📚 Official publications and technical reports
+📊 Global energy statistics
+💰 Public finance and investment data
+🌍 Country and regional indicators
+🔗 Citation-ready evidence

+An AI assistant can therefore move seamlessly between:

+> "What does the literature say?"

+and

+> "What does the data show?"

+without requiring users to search multiple systems manually.

+---

+### 🎯 In One Sentence

+**MCP gives AI assistants access to trusted information sources; Sparkscout gives them access to trusted energy intelligence.**
+---

 # 🎯 Why Sparkscout?